conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

 ### Index Topics in the UI

 To create a new indexed topic, you can use the UI by navigating to the new **SQL** tab.
 Note you will only see this tab if you have [configured](#configure-conduktor-sql) the SQL database as a dependency.

+Currently, only Admins have the `kafka.topics.config.sql` permission required to opt topics in for indexing.
+This permission is verified whenever a user attempts to update the [`sqlStorage`](#index-topics-in-the-cli) configuration for a topic.

 When selecting a topic for indexing, you will be asked to configure the: